-Most instances of instructor/instructed interactions were initiated by the instructed, asking explicit questions.
+Most instances of instructor/instructed interactions were initiated by the instructed, who asked explicit questions of other group members.
 Most instances of these interactions also involved more than two individuals.
-In the previous excerpt, for example, while one individual may have initiated the exchange by asking the question, multiple gamers ended up taking on the role of instructed.
+In the previous excerpt, for example, while one individual initiated the exchange by asking the question, multiple gamers ended up taking on the role of instructed.
 In the following excerpt, the adult daughter and adult son-in-law shared the role of instructor while the mother took on the role of instructed.